-Phlippine pearls are the classic fashion accessory.
-It exudes elegance, sophistication, and luxury.
+Philippine pearls are the classic fashion accessory.
+They exude elegance, sophistication, and luxury.
 At once, snapshots of Audrey Hepburn in “Breakfast at Tiffany’s” come to mind, the epitome of style in her iconic black dress and layers of pearls on her neck.

 Or, closer to home, memories replay of nanay at her dressing table, putting on a modest pair of pearl earrings.
 My mom has worn hers every day for as long as I can remember.
 The pearl is barely bigger than my pinky, set in aging gold with a smaller, clear gemstone cradled beside it.
 My mom’s had these studs longer than she’s had me!

 Whether you’re a Filipina exploring reconnection with your heritage, or simply a lover of pearls and jewelry, we’ve got everything you need to know right here.

 - The most common varieties of Philippine pearls

 - Why pearls form such a big part of Philippine history and cultural significance

 - How your Philippine pearls are grown and cultivated